minhthanh3145/minhthanh3145.github.io/about.md

 Hi there, I am Thomas, I am an aspiring product developer with 3-years experience of professional software development.

-My aspiration is to help individuals who aspire to be product development by helping them build competitive advantages through (meta) insights.
-My research includes research on insight problem solving, product development methodology, and personal moats.
+I want to help individuals (including myself) who are involved in product development by helping them build competitive advantages through insights.
+My focus is on how to systematically generate insights, applications of product development framework, and how to build long-term personal moats.

 I have participated in a various aspects of product development in order to pursue my aspiration: